 The Smoldyn Development Team

-- Steve Andrews (Fred Hutchinson Cancer Research Center) - Wrote the core of the Smoldyn program and continues to maintain the program and coordinate further development.
-Steve is looking for a job currently, hopefully one in which he can continue maintaining Smoldyn.
+- Steve Andrews (Fred Hutchinson Cancer Research Center and Seattle University) - Wrote the core of the Smoldyn program and continues to maintain the program and coordinate further development.
 See his webpage.

 - Nathan Addy - Wrote libmoleculizer module for rule-based reaction network expansion, AutoTools build system, and pthreads parallel computation code.

 - Jim Schaff and his group (University of Connecticut Health Center) - Adding the Smoldyn simulation core into Virtual Cell.